Hi there, friend! Welcome to my blog!

 Not Paleo: grains (wheat, rice, barley, oats, quinoa, rye, etc.), legumes (peanuts, beans, peas), dairy, artificial ingredients, hydrogenated oils, starches (potatoes), added sugars and anything processed.

 Paleo: animal protein (beef, chicken, pork, fish, shrimp, etc.), vegetables, nuts, fruits, healthy fats.

 Why do people choose the Paleo lifestyle?

-Introducing grains, dairy, legumes and processed foods into our diet also introduced some problems.
+Introducing grains, dairy, legumes, and processed foods into our diet also introduced some problems.
 Eliminating these food groups, like the Paleo lifestyle suggests, helps you improve sleep, improve your skin, your hair, your immune function, and energy levels, lose weight; as well as lower risks of cancer, diabetes, and heart disease.

-Paleo is good for people that want to be healthier, eliminate toxins, reduce risk of serious diseases, and lose weight.
+Paleo is good for people that want to be healthier, eliminate toxins, reduce the risk of serious diseases, and lose weight.

 That being said, Paleo is more than just another weight-loss diet, it’s a lifestyle change that includes shifting the way you view food.
-It’s no longer just about satisfying that hideous monster we call “hunger” – it’s about fueling your body with the things that are necessary and beneficial, while eliminating anything that harms it or simply depletes it of the nutrients it needs.
+It’s no longer just about satisfying that hideous monster we call “hunger” – it’s about fueling your body with the things that are necessary and beneficial while eliminating anything that harms it or simply depletes it of the nutrients it needs.

 This blog’s content is not medical advice and should not be construed or acted upon as such.
 Please consult your primary care physician before you embark upon any major dietary or fitness changes in your lifestyle.